awage/Basins.jl/README.md

 ## Computing the basins of attraction

 First define a dynamical system on the plane, for example with a stroboscopic map or Poincaré section.
-For example we can set up an dynamical system with periodic forcing:
+For example we can set up an dynamical system with a stroboscopic map defined:

 ```jl
 using DynamicalSystems